Centradenia

 Centradenia is a genus of 4-5 species of tropical evergreen perennials or subshrubs, native to Central America and Mexico.

 Description

-Centradenia spp. branches are angled or winged and the stems are often colored.
+Centradenia spp.
+Branches are angled or winged and the stems are often colored.
 The leaves are lanceolate or ovate, pointy, simple and opposite with well-defined veining, somewhat velvety, and often flushed with red on the undersides.
-Flowers have 4-lobed calyx, 4 petals, 8 stamens, and a 4-loculed ovary, pink or white.
-It is a lovely, bushy plant, produces clusters of small pink to mauve flowers in panicles either terminally or along the branches in winter.
+Flowers have a 4-lobed calyx, 4 petals, 8 stamens, and a 4-loculed ovary, pink or white.
+It is a lovely, bushy plant that produces clusters of small pink to mauve flowers in panicles either terminally or along the branches in winter.